Symphony No. 1 (Beethoven): Music

-Description and analysis
+I. Adagio molto – Allegro con brio

 The beginning of the twelve-bar introduction of the first movement is sometimes considered a "musical joke".
 For example, the English musicologist Donald Tovey has called this work "a comedy of manners".
 In fact, Symphony No. 1 can be regarded as a result of Beethoven's bold musical experimentation and advancement which he presents five years after Haydn's last symphony and twelve years after Mozart's final Jupiter Symphony: Unusually, Beethoven's Symphony No. 1 starts with a sequence of repeatedly accentuated dominant–tonic chord sequences, however, in the "wrong" key and untouching and leading away from the tonic, so that the listener only gradually realizes the real key (or home key) of the symphony.

 In correlation to the tradition, however, the first movement is composed exemplarily in sonata form.
 Here, as a new element, Beethoven uses the more lyrical second subject to display and intertwine the woodwind with the string instruments.
 The development is elaborate and mainly based on the first subject of the movement and explores a long harmonic progression (starting from A major, reaching B♭ major, passing F major at the end); it also refines the juxtaposition and combination of the orchestral instruments (woodwinds and strings); the recapitulation is almost coherent with the exposition; the coda reminisces the motivic work of the development before it closes the movement with strongly repeated chords played by the whole orchestra.

+II.
+Andante cantabile con moto

 Due to Beethoven's metronome markings and the addition of the indication of con moto ("with motion"), the Andante (in F major, the subdominant of the symphony's home key) of the second movement is played considerably faster than the general concept of that tempo.
 In contrast to the tradition, Beethoven uses the entire instrumentation of the orchestra (2nd flute tacet) and, consequently, displays a vast spectrum of sound in this movement which, as well, is composed in sonata form.

+III.
+Menuetto: Allegro molto e vivace

 The third movement is on the one hand remarkable because, although it is indicated as Menuetto, it is marked Allegro molto e vivace and, consequently, to be played so fast that it is essentially a Scherzo – a description mostly used after Beethoven's first symphony.
 Secondly, as an inherent element of the scherzo, it does not customarily display new melodies or motives, but instead uses the musical scales and triads from the first movement as motivic material which render this movement's momentum and wit.
 One notable element of this movement is the sudden change of tonal center very early in the movement.
 While many opening themes of symphonic writing of the Classical period typically stayed within diatonic harmony, Beethoven shifts chromatically from C major up to D flat major only about 36 bars into the movement.
 Given the tempo, a listener would hear that dramatic shift only about 15 seconds into the movement.